jmyrberg/factory-simulator/src/server/README.md

 # Factory Simulator - OPC UA Server and Client

-Provide simulator data as an OPC UA server.
+Simulate factory as an OPC UA server by running the simulation in it's own thread and querying the factory state at given intervals.

 ## Instructions